adrianhacker-pdx/Awesome_Self-Taught_Github_Curriculum/README.md

 # Git and Github Learning Activities

+This repository contains the informational material and exercises that I completed to do a deep-dive into learning Git and Github.

 ## Learning Materials: Full Git and Github Edureka Video Tutorial

 - [Edureka Git and Github Video Tutorial](https://www.youtube.com/live/KMOmw19ZCGs?si=cSY36aYlFqQ4OJ3H) - 5 Hours